microsoft/DeepSpeedExamples/model_compression/bert/README.md

 #### Install

-``pip install -r requirement.txt``
+``pip install -r requirements.txt``

-You will also need to install updated DeepSpeed verion, which contains the compression libarary
+You will also need to install updated DeepSpeed version, which contains the compression library

 #### Key File: run_glue_no_trainer.py

-The python code is modified based on [HuggingFace&#39;s PyTorch text_classiciation](https://github.com/huggingface/transformers/tree/main/examples/pytorch/text-classification).
+The python code is modified based on [HuggingFace&#39;s PyTorch text_classification](https://github.com/huggingface/transformers/tree/main/examples/pytorch/text-classification).
 The key added feature is the implementation of knowledge distillation (KD)（--distill_method one_stage).
 If no KD, run (--distill_method zero_stage)

 #### Folders (config, huggingface_transformer, bash_script)